-This Libguide, organized in consultation with the UC San Diego Library Diversity and Inclusion Committee with contributions from other units across the library, is by no means a definitive guide.
+This Guide, organized in consultation with the UC San Diego Library Diversity and Inclusion Committee with contributions from others across the library, is not a definitive guide.
 The guide will evolve over time and we welcome your thoughts, suggestions and corrections.

-The guide is compiled to flow from educating users to the topics of racism and anti-racism, taking a deeper dive into details and exploration of the scholarship, delivering educational resources to use in the classroom or for self-education, and then to build sustained and actionable practices for individuals and institutions.
+The guide was created to flow from educating users to the topics of racism and anti-racism, taking a deeper dive into details and exploration of the scholarship, delivering educational resources to use in the classroom or for self-education, and then to build sustained and actionable practices for individuals and institutions.

 This work is licensed under a Creative Commons Attribution 4.0 International License by the UC San Diego Library.